pranavchougule03/Internship-assignment/README.md

 5. Then I passed the summarized data to openai api with the subquery to generate a small report using the summarized data and query.
 6. Collected such small reports to answer the large user query with multiple subquestions.

+## Report file

+new_report.docx is contains the automatically generated content from the python script submission.py you can refer the ipynb file to know about the development environment.
 ## Contact

 [Pranav Chougule](chougulepranav@yahoo.com)